-A lotion or ointment that is applied directly to a part of the body.
+A lotion or ointment that is applied directly to the body's surface.
 Topicals are utilized for fast-acting localized relief of inflammation and pain.
 Cannabis topicals are typically non-intoxicating, which allows patients to enjoy the plant's therapeutic effects without THC's attendant psychoactivity.
-This growing category of cannabis treatments has expanded to include transdermal solutions as well as lubricants, often including essential oils such as clove and wintergreen for additional relief.
+This growing category of cannabis treatments has expanded to include transdermal solutions, as well as lubricants, often including essential oils such as clove and wintergreen for additional relief.

-“I use topicals on my sore knees after I run.”
+I use topicals on my sore knees after I run.

-What are Topicals?
+What are topicals?

-How Topicals work
+How topicals work

-THC and endocannabinoids are also similar in that they both bind to cell receptors called CB1 and CB2 receptors.
+THC and endocannabinoids are also similar in that they both bind to cannabinoid receptors called CB1 and CB2 receptors.
 These receptors, and the molecules that bind to them, are responsible for a wide range of biological functions, such as anti-inflammation and pain relief.

-Since there's usually little to no high, Topicals can be a great choice for people who want the relief without the full intoxicating side effects.
+Since there's usually little to no high, topicals can be a great choice for people who want the relief without the full intoxicating side effects.

-Pain and Inflammation
+Pain and inflammation